pallets/flask/docs/templating.rst

    The :func:`flask.get_flashed_messages` function.

-.. admonition:: The Jinja Context Behaviour
+.. admonition:: The Jinja Context Behavior

    These variables are added to the context of variables, they are not global variables.
 The difference is that by default these will not